davidchambers/string-format/README.md

 similar to the _conversions_ in python's str.format()

 It did not implement **printf()**-style number formatting, so here I'm attempting to do that.
-At the moment, only signs, interger precision, and field padding are implemented.
+At the moment, only signs, integer precision, and field padding are implemented.

 ## Usage